 Drainage

 Repair category:

-Notes: From the surface, no evidence of significant defects was found but access points, such as inspection chambers or rodding eyes, to the drainage system are insufficient.
+Notes: From the surface, no evidence of significant defects was found although access was not available to the drainage system.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.